solana-labs/solana/book/src/api-reference/cli.md

     -V, --version    Prints version information

 OPTIONS:
-    -C, --config <PATH>     Configuration file to use [default: ~/.config/solana/wallet/config.yml] -u, --url <URL>         JSON RPC URL for the solana cluster -k, --keypair <PATH>    /path/to/id.json
+    -C, --config <PATH>     Configuration file to use [default: ~/.config/solana/cli/config.yml] -u, --url <URL>         JSON RPC URL for the solana cluster -k, --keypair <PATH>    /path/to/id.json

 SUBCOMMANDS:
     address                              Get your public key
     airdrop                              Request lamports
     balance                              Get your balance
     cancel                               Cancel a transfer
     claim-storage-reward                 Redeem storage reward credits
     cluster-version                      Get the version of the cluster entrypoint confirm                              Confirm transaction by signature
     create-replicator-storage-account    Create a replicator storage account
     create-stake-account                 Create a stake account
-    create-storage-mining-pool-account    Create mining pool account
     create-validator-storage-account     Create a validator storage account
     create-vote-account                  Create a vote account
     deactivate-stake                     Deactivate the delegated stake from the stake account delegate-stake                       Delegate stake to a vote account deploy                               Deploy a program
     fees                                 Display current cluster fees
-    get                                   Get wallet config settings
+    get                                  Get cli config settings
+    get-epoch-info                       Get information about the current epoch get-genesis-blockhash                Get the genesis blockhash
     get-slot                             Get current slot
     get-transaction-count                Get current transaction count
     help                                 Prints this message or the help of the given subcommand(s) pay                                  Send a payment
     ping                                 Submit transactions sequentially
-    redeem-vote-credits                   Redeem credits in the stake account send-signature                        Send a signature to authorize a transfer send-timestamp                        Send a timestamp to unlock a transfer set                                   Set a wallet config setting
+    redeem-vote-credits                  Redeem credits in the stake account send-signature                       Send a signature to authorize a transfer send-timestamp                       Send a timestamp to unlock a transfer set                                  Set a cli config setting
     show-account                         Show the contents of an account show-stake-account                   Show the contents of a stake account show-storage-account                 Show the contents of a storage account show-vote-account                    Show the contents of a vote account stake-authorize-staker               Authorize a new stake signing keypair for the given stake account stake-authorize-withdrawer           Authorize a new withdraw signing keypair for the given stake account uptime                               Show the uptime of a validator, based on epoch voting history validator-info                       Publish/get Validator info on Solana
     vote-authorize-voter                 Authorize a new vote signing keypair for the given vote account vote-authorize-withdrawer            Authorize a new withdraw signing keypair for the given vote account withdraw-stake                       Withdraw the unstaked lamports from the stake account
 ```

 #### solana-address